LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

   > (https://github.com/pyramid3d/libre-gaming-pipeline)
   > Libre Gaming content pipeline related tool collections

-The document can have multiple release instatiations in the form of various target release formats.
+The document can have multiple release instantiations in the form of various target release formats.

 **Consensus**
 -------------------------------------

 A variety of opinion is encouraged.
-It drives innivation, creativity, and evolution.
+It drives innovation, creativity, and evolution.

-Wheteever possible, multiple best practices are endorsed.
+Whatever possible, multiple best practices are endorsed.
 Ideally, there is a delineation of the use case scenarios where practices for overlapping topics differ.

 There are however certain decisions that are binary (not likely in our generic collection of practices, but in practical implementations thereof).
 Likewise, consensus to include or exclude some aspect into this documented collection might need to bd reached.

-In such cases, we reach consensus by discoursive agreement, this means:
+In such cases, we reach consensus by discursive agreement, this means:
 1  upon presentation of the idea or problem
 2  we list out available options
 3  describe adherents and deterrents
 4  come to an informed agreement

-Outdated techniques for consensus building are not suported and shall be altogether avoided:
+Outdated techniques for consensus building are not supported and shall be altogether avoided:
 - authoritative decisions
 - representative voting
 - uninformed mob rule